30 December 2018

 First of all: THE CHARACTER DESIGN OF ALUCARD IS FUCKING COOL!
 His personality is uniquely interesting.
 He catches your eyes every time he's on screen.
 Alucard >>> any other vampire ever. of all time.
 He is the absolute pinnacle of vampire fiction.

 Not in every vampire fiction can you see Dracula adopting a child and taking on a fatherly role.
 Not in every vampire fiction can you see Dracula being raped as a child.
 Not in any other vampire fiction can you see Dracula transform into a girl.
-XD
+LOL

 Alucard in HELLSING ULTIMATE is a character with great depth.
 His sadistic and powerful yet loyal personality is explored thoroughly and he is bad-ass and dangerous - all the while makes it extremely entertaining to watch.